cloudyspells/carbon-appinsights-samples/samples/ado-queue-build/README.md

 ```

 After the deployment has completed, you need to configure the Logic App to
-authenticate with GitHub.
+authenticate with Azure DevOps.
 To do this, open the Logic App in the Azure Portal
-and click on the `GitHub` connector.
+and click on the `Azure DevOps` connector.
 Then click on `Edit API connection` and
-follow the instructions to authenticate with GitHub.
+follow the instructions to authenticate with Azure DevOps.

-see the `.github/workflows/qa-psrule.yml` workflow for an example of how to
-trigger a GitHub Action workflow from a GitHub Repository Dispatch event for this
-sample.